Mixed Strategies and Randomization

 In a competitive, adversarial environment, predictability is a weakness.

-This is where mixed strategies and execution randomization come in — core principles drawn from game theory, military tactics, and even professional poker.
+This is where mixed strategies and execution randomization come in — core principles drawn from game theory, military tactics, and professional poker, extending the adversarial frame introduced in the previous lesson.

 In game theory: